 Photo Credit: Mark Sampson

-A host of top international and local athletes has been secured for the 4th annual FNB Cape Town 12 ONERUN that will take place this coming Sunday (20 May), giving the race a Kenya vs Uganda vs South Africa element.
+A host of top international and local athletes has been secured for the 4th annual ABSA Cape Town 12 ONERUN that will take place this coming Sunday (20 May), giving the race a Kenya vs Uganda vs South Africa element.

 With the defending champion, Morris Gachaga of Kenya (he set a world best over 12km in the 2017 edition) and the 2018 women’s 10 000m Commonwealth Games Champion, Stella Chesang (Uganda) headlining the field, the race is sure to be a fast one.